Voat: History

 Over Voat's six years of operation, accusations of censorship against Reddit and its moderation decisions, including the banning of various subreddits, caused several influxes of Reddit users to Voat.
 In early June 2015, after Reddit banned five subreddits for harassment—the largest of which, r/fatpeoplehate, had around 150,000 subscribers—many users of Reddit began to create accounts on Voat.
 The influx of new participants temporarily overloaded the site, causing downtime.
 In early July 2015, following the dismissal of a popular administrator on Reddit, another influx of Reddit members registered with Voat, leading to traffic levels which again caused Voat to experience downtime.
 In November 2016, more users relocated to Voat after Reddit banned the Pizzagate conspiracy theory subreddit, r/pizzagate, due to doxing and harassment concerns.
-In November 2017, some of Reddit's incel community moved to Voat after an incel community, r/incels, was banned on Reddit.
+In November 2017, some of Reddit's incelosphere frequenters moved to Voat after an incel community, r/incels, was banned on Reddit.
 On September 12, 2018, Reddit banned several subreddits dedicated to discussing the QAnon conspiracy theory, stating that they had violated its rules prohibiting "inciting violence, harassment, and the dissemination of personal information."
 This caused many of the QAnon posters to migrate to Voat.

 In April 2019, Voat's CEO announced in a post that he had been contacted by a "US agency" about threats that were being posted on the website.
 In the post, he wrote that Voat would work with law enforcement and take down any "gray area" posts if requested.
 According to Vice, "Voat users took offense to the perceived curtailing of their ability to post racial slurs and endorse violence.
 The first comment on Chastain's post opened with an anti-Semitic slur and call to exterminate Jews."